 MedMark Treatment Centers are part of the BayMark Health Services company, which provides patient-focused MAT to over 46,000 people recovering from opioid use disorder.
 We offer individualized treatment plans that include counseling so that patients can have the highest chances of success as they work toward recovery.

 Find a MedMark Treatment Center Near You

 At MedMark Treatment Centers, we provide MAT in a compassionate, judgment-free environment.
+We individualize evidence-based treatment plans for each patient to help them achieve success.
+We have grown to offer many treatment centers nationwide, and we are passionate about helping patients find freedom and a better quality of life.
 Let us help you start the path to recovery.
 We welcome you to schedule an intake appointment by contacting us online or calling us at 866.840.6658.